Oblivious Stochastic Composite Optimization: Numerical experiments

 \subsection{Power method oracle}

-We reproduce using the power method oracle, with the mirror descent in relative scale \cite{nesterov2023randomized} replacing Lan algorithm.
+We reproduce these results using the power method oracle, with mirror descent in relative scale \cite{nesterov2023randomized} replacing Lan algorithm.
 The global phenomenon is similar as before, with $L_\star$ and $D$ over-estimated by the theory and we need to use hyper-tuned step-sizes for Levy and relative scale algorithms to obtain good performance.

-However there are two major differences with the smooth case.
-First, we notice that our oblivious algorithm does not converge directly to the minimum as in the smooth case.
+However there are two major differences with the smooth case. (the objective function is not smooth anymore) First, we notice that our oblivious algorithm does not converge directly to the minimum as in the smooth case.
 Instead, our algorithm's first iterations are unstable and converges after a transition time, as our theory predicts.
-The other point we would like to underline is that power methods oracles cost less to compute in practice, compared to the stochastic smoothing oracles, but the accuracy is also worse.
+The other point we would like to underline is that power method oracles cost less to compute in practice, compared to the stochastic smoothing oracles, but the accuracy is also worse.
 More discussions and simulations results can be found in the supplementary material. \ref{appendix-simulation}